shreyathisside/Wicks-Giggles-Candle-website-/README.md

 ##  Design Philosophy

-- Visual Storytelling:** Each page is crafted to reflect the brand’s identity—soft, elegant, and sensory.
+- Visual Storytelling: Each page is crafted to reflect the brand’s identity—soft, elegant, and sensory.
-- Subtle Interactions:** Hover effects, transitions, and scroll behavior enhance user engagement without overwhelming.
+- Subtle Interactions:Hover effects, transitions, and scroll behavior enhance user engagement without overwhelming.
-- Responsive Layout:** Optimized for both desktop and mobile, ensuring a seamless experience across devices.
+- Responsive Layout: Optimized for both desktop and mobile, ensuring a seamless experience across devices.

 ## Technologies Used